Richard Scannell: Bishop of Concordia

-With only 20 resident pastors and a growing Catholic population, Scannell attempted to solve the priest shortage by establishing a preparatory seminary in Belleville, Kansas, laying its cornerstone in June 1890.
+With only 20 resident pastors in Concordia and a growing Catholic population, Scannell attempted to solve the priest shortage by establishing a preparatory seminary in Belleville, Kansas, laying its cornerstone in June 1890.
 However, due to an economic depression, the seminary was never built and left a long-lasting debt.
 During his three-year-long tenure, Scannell also assisted the Sisters of St. Joseph to become permanently established in the diocese, erected fifteen churches, and increased the number of diocesan priests from five to twenty-two.

 Bishop of Omaha

-Scannell was named by Leo XIII to succeed Bishop James O'Connor as bishop of the Diocese of Omaha on January 30, 1891.
+Scannell was named by Leo XIII to succeed Bishop James O'Connor as bishop of Omaha on 30 January 1891.
 Under his governance, the cornerstone of St. Cecilia Cathedral was laid in 1907.
 He also oversaw the diocese's expansion to 95 parishes, serving more than 80,000 Catholics.
 Parochial schools and diocesan priests more than doubled in number, and increases were also made among religious.

-Scannell erected the Creighton Memorial St. Joseph's Hospital in Omaha and St. Catherine's Hospital, and a home of the Good Shepherd.
+Scannell erected the Creighton Memorial St. Joseph's Hospital and St. Catherine's Hospital, both in Omaha, along with a home of the Good Shepherd.
 He also introduced the Third Order Regular of St. Francis, Sisters of St. Joseph, Presentation Sisters, Sisters of the Resurrection, Sisters of St. Benedict, Sisters of the Blessed Sacrament, Good Shepherd Sisters, the Dominicans, Felicians, Ursulines, and Franciscans to the diocese.

+Death

-Richard Scannell died on January 8, 1916, in Omaha at age 70.
+Richard Scannell died on 8 January 1916, in Omaha at age 70.